Datalog and Constraint Satisfaction with Infinite Templates: Definitions and basic facts

 \begin{definition} Let $0\leq l<k$ and let $\tau$ be a relational signature.
-We say that a $\tau$-structure $S$ has \emph{treewidth $(l,k)$} if the Gaiffman graph of $S$ is a partial $(l,k)$-tree. \end{definition}
+We say that a $\tau$-structure $S$ has \emph{treewidth at most $(l,k)$} if the Gaifman graph of $S$ is a partial $(l,k)$-tree. \end{definition}

-If a structure has treewidth $(k,k+1)$ we also say that it has \emph{treewidth $k$}, and it is not difficult to see that these structures are precisely the structures of treewidth $k$ in the sense of~\cite{KolaitisVardi}.
+If a structure has treewidth at most $(k,k+1)$ we also say that it has \emph{treewidth at most $k$}, and it is not difficult to see that these structures are precisely the structures of treewidth at most $k$ in the sense of~\cite{KolaitisVardi}.
 It is also possible to define partial $(l,k)$-trees by using tree-decompositions.

 \begin{definition} A \emph{tree-decomposition} of a graph $G$ is a tree $T$ such that \begin{enumerate} \item The nodes of $T$ are sets of nodes of $G$; \item Every edge of $G$ is entirely contained in some node of $T$; \item If a node $v$ belongs to two nodes $x$, $y$ of $T$ it must also be in every node in the unique path from $x$ to $y$. \end{enumerate} \end{definition}